Shyan1943/p4/README.md

       iii.
 Only allow the same users to see the UD clickable button & access UD for their own Public Q&A & Review (FR6) iv.
 Only allow the Site admin to see, click & access CUD button for programs site (FR9)

+### 3c) Defensive design
+* Only allow the same users to see, click & access UD button for their own Public Q&A & Review (FR6)
+* Only allow the Site admin to see, click & access CUD button for programs site (FR9)

 ## 4) SKELETON
 ### 4a) Interface design
 <img src="/static/images/skeleton_mainlayout.png" align="left" width="200px" height="130px">